mrpowers-io/spark-daria/README.md

 To get started, fork the project and submit a pull request.
 Please write tests!

 After submitting a couple of good pull requests, you'll be added as a contributor to the project.

-Continued excellence will be rewarded with push access to the master branch.

 ## Publishing